jossansik/Portfolio-project5-partysite-backend/README.md

 As Agile methodology during the development process of planning and designing this project Github Issues was used for user stories and Github Projects for kanban board.

-The project board is found [here](https://github.com/users/jossansik/projects/7)
+The project board is found [here](https://github.com/users/jossansik/projects/7) The project board consists of both frontend and backend user stories to make the project objective coherent.

 The project is deployed through [Heroku](https://heroku.com) and accessed at https://partysite-api.herokuapp.com/.